-I enjoy going to local craft shows in search of new artisans though it can be difficult nowadays because I usually have to bring my 3-year-old son!
+I enjoy going to local craft shows in search of new artisans though it can be difficult because I usually bring my 3-year-old son!
 What I look for in a designer, whether I find them or they contact me, is someone who produces quality pieces, understands the store’s vision, and appreciates our maker community.

 3. Be social, honest, organized and build relationships with customers, clients, designers and neighbors.
 You’re going to need their help!